• flatiron therapist nyc

 Flatiron NYC 10010 psychoanalyst office

 But here's the bottom line: It's just a conversation.
-Maybe a little deeper than most, but still, just two people talking about what got you thinking about therapy, what you hope to achieve, and what I can do to assist.
+Certainly deeper than most, but still, just two people talking about what got you thinking about therapy, what you hope to achieve, and what I can do to assist.
 Way more often than not, just talking for 10 or 15 minutes with the right person reduces anxiety and improves confidence that things can be better.
 And at that point, we can schedule a session, if you'd like.
 I see people both remotely and in person.

 Harlan Matusow, PhD, LP